imitelis/Full_Stack_Open_Exercises/part1/README.md

 }
 ```

 Our application passes on information in quite a primitive way at the moment, since it is based on individual variables.
-We shall fix that in [part 2](https://fullstackopen.com/en/part2), but before that, let's go to part1b to learn about JavaScript.
+We shall fix that in [Part 2](https://fullstackopen.com/en/part2), but before that, let's go to part1b to learn about JavaScript.

 ## Exercises 1.3.-1.5.